DLR-SC/tigl/doc/gui.md

 @section custom_graphics Graphics Customization

-The rendering off all geometrical objects can be be customized to some extends.
-In order modify some rendered objects, select the objects of interest and __press the right mouse button__ inside the 3D view.
+The rendering of all geometrical objects can be be customized to some extends.
+In order to modify some rendered objects, select the objects of interest and __press the right mouse button__ inside the 3D view.
 The following actions are available:
  * Setting the material (which affects the shading behavior)
  * Setting the object color and transparency